Best Cycling Shoes

 You would be alright using mountain biking shoes while riding a road bike.
 People do it quite often and experience no problems.
 You are generally better off not using road biking shoes with a mountain bike though, as they are not as sturdy and will not work as well as mountain biking shoes.

 Q: Can cycling shoes be used for walking or casual wear?

 You cannot walk for any reasonable length of time in road cycling shoes without experiencing massive discomfort.
 They just are not built for walking or casual wear.
 On the other hand, mountain biking shoes may be used for walking or casual wear given their more flexible soles as compared to road cycling shoes.
 However, even mountain biking shoes are not ideal for long distances.
 In general, it is best if you were to use walking shoes for walking and cycling shoes for cycling.
 Each shoe type has subtle differences keeping in view the different demands of the activity concerned.

 Q: What is the difference between a 2 bolt system and a 3 bolt system?

 A: As mentioned earlier in the criteria section, mountain biking shoes use a 2 cleat mount and road cycling shoes require a 3 cleat mount.
 In the latter system, the cleat attaches your shoe to 3 bolts.
 These tend to be more stable on the pedal than their 2 bolt counterparts.
 On the other hand, the 2 cleat mount attaches your shoe to 2 bolts.
 These are simpler to clip-in and smaller, thereby making it easier to walk in.
 The 2 hole system is called the Shimano Pedaling Dynamics(SPD) system, whereas the 3 hole system is named after the first manufacturer of such a system: look-style system

 Q: Is there any difference between indoor cycling shoes and outdoor cycling shoes?

-Q: How does one clean their cycling shoes?
+Q: How should you clean your cycling shoes?